AlibabaCloudDocs/ecs/intl.en-US/Instance/Connect to instances/Connect to an instance by using third-party client tools/Connect to a Windows instance from a local client.md

 ## Connect from a local client that runs an Android or iOS operating system

-You can use applications to connect to a Windows instance from your mobile device.

-For more information, see [Connect to a Windows instance from a mobile device](/intl.en-US/Instance/Connect to instances/Connect to an instance by using VNC/Connect to a Windows instance from a mobile device.md).
+For information about how to connect to a Windows instance from a mobile device, see [Connect to a Windows instance from a mobile device](/intl.en-US/Instance/Connect to instances/Connect to an instance by using third-party client tools/Connect to a Windows instance from a mobile device.md).